Levelling up your Muay Thai game: Training camp in Phuket, Thailand

 • How they support visa/permit, matchmaking, and training programs for competition.

-If your goal is to be supported into a top promotion like RWS, these gyms are strong candidates.
+If your goal is to be supported into a top promotion like RWS or ONE, these gyms are strong candidates.
 Each has stated programs or histories of fighter-placement rather than just general fitness or tourist-training.

 When you contact them, key questions will be: